mapproxy/mapproxy/doc/caches.rst

 Available options:

 ``directory``:
-  The path where MapProxy stores the bundle files.
-The cache name and grid name are added to the path.
+  Directory where MapProxy should store the level directories.
+This will not add the cache name or grid name to the path.
+You can use this option to point MapProxy to an existing compact cache.

 ``version``:
   The version of the ArcGIS compact cache format.
 This option is required.